Nicolas-Puccio/caravaneer-2/README.md

 ## Instructions

-START BATTLE: using this button goes the default fight where you control all members.

-AUTO DISTRIBUTE & FIGHT/ATTACK: using this button will make your mercenaries be controlled by the AI.

-MAIN CHARACTER AI: only enabled if the second weapon slot of your main character is empty.

 Water/Food need is only updated when the navigation screen is opened, it won't automatically update if more members are recruited/dismissed.
 Trade window displays ID of items.